tcameronwaller/partner/README.md

-# promiscuity
+# Partner
-collection of supplemental code and tools that dabble in multiple projects
+A collection of supplemental code and tools that cooperate in multiple other projects.